El Kaabi strikes late to give Olympiakos Europa Conference League glory

 The Montenegrin attacker added that the party tonight in Olympiakos' hometown of Athens "will be amazing".

-For Fiorentina, it meant defeat in consecutive Europa Conference League finals after losing 2-1 to West Ham in 2023 after Jarrod Bowen's 90-minute winner.
+For Fiorentina, it meant defeat in consecutive Europa Conference League finals following a 2-1 loss to West Ham in 2023 after Jarrod Bowen's 90-minute winner.

 "I have to compliment Fiorentina, two years in a row.
 A shame for them," added Jovetic, who played for the Tuscan side from 2008-2013.